Hydatid disease of bone is very rare and is often misdiagnosed because of non-specific presentation and radiology.

 Hydatid disease involves the liver in approximately 75% of cases, the lung in 15%, and other anatomic locations in 10%.

-Life cycle of hydatid worm involves two hosts.
+The life cycle of hydatid worm involves two hosts.

 Definitive host – usually a dog